Merhex/intus-rectangle-manipulator/README.md

 ## Execution
 The app features a window that is resizable.
 Showing it's perimeter, area and side information.
 The size is represented in meters.

+The window is saved when you will stop resizing the window, after a second it will give you the pop-up of a succesful save.

 To run the application, use ```ng-serve``` in the Angular directory.
 Without the API running, it will provide basic functionality but will tell you it cannot load/save data.